outfoxx/PotentCodables/README.md

 func decodeIfPresent<T: Decodable>(_ type: T.Type, from data: String) throws -> T?
 ```

+##### Combine

+When used on Apple platforms where the Combine framework is available, all the encoders conform to Combine's
+`TopLevelEncoder` and all decoders conform to its `TopLevelDecoder`.

 ### Polymorphic Encoding/Decoding

 `Codable` encoders and decoders are a great tool and very convenient.
 Unfortunately using them with polymorphic types is cumbersome,